Do you need some help?

 A free, confidential health and wellbeing service for children and young people in North Yorkshire who need support with issues related to drugs, alcohol, mental health and / or sexual health.

-Compass BUZZ has a text messaging service for young people aged 11-18.
+Compass Phoenix (previously Compass Buzz) has a text messaging service for young people aged 11-18.
 Young people are able to text 07520 631168 regarding any Mental Health and Wellbeing issues and receive advice Mon-Thu 9am:5pm & Fri 9am:4.30pm.

 Confidential helpline for young people experiencing feelings of distress or despair call 08457 90 90 90.